 Sarah returned to the St. Louis area in 2004 and began teaching at Rena’s more regularly.
 Two years later she began taking her Cecchetti Teacher’s exams and completed her Advanced (Grade VII) exam in 2016.
 Sarah attends local Cecchetti workshops three times per year and regularly attends the annual Cecchetti Council of America’s Teacher Seminar in Michigan.

-Sarah lives in Edwardsville with her husband and 4-year-old daughter.
+Sarah lives in Edwardsville with her husband and two daughters.
 She is also a nurse, currently teaching for Saint Louis University.